dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 Guidance from the working group is particularly requested on this point.

-**IND-CPA versus IND-CCA security.**
-One security consideration that is not yet resolved is whether key encapsulation mechanisms used in TLS 1.3 must be secure against active attacks (IND-CCA), or whether security against passive attacks (IND-CPA) suffices.
-Existing security proofs of TLS 1.3 (such as {{DFGS15}}, {{DOWLING}}) are formulated specifically around Diffie--Hellman and use an "actively secure" Diffie--Hellman assumption (PRF Oracle Diffie--Hellman (PRF-ODH)) rather than a "passively secure" DH assumption (e.g. decisional Diffie--Hellman (DDH)), but do not claim that the actively secure notion is required.
-In the context of TLS 1.2, {{KPW13}} show that, at least in one formalization, a passively secure assumption like DDH is insufficient (even when signatures are used for mutual authentication).
-Resolving this issue for TLS 1.3 is an open question.

 **Resumption.**
 TLS 1.3 allows for session resumption via a PSK.
 When a PSK is used during session establishment, an ephemeral key exchange can also be used to enhance forward secrecy.
 If the original key exchange was hybrid, should an ephemeral key exchange in a resumption of that original key exchange be required to use the same hybrid algorithms?